- What is IFSAC?

 What is the commission's relationship with IFSAC?

 The accredited entity in the State of Texas is the Texas Commission on Fire Protection.
-IFSAC has reviewed and accredited several of the commission's certification testing programs.
+IFSAC has reviewed and accredited many of the commission's certification testing programs.
 The commission earned Fire Fighter I and Fire Fighter II accreditation for its basic structure fire protection program on May 3, 1997.
-Several additional programs have been added since then, with a total of 16 seals being offered as of January 2009.
+Additional programs have been added since then, with a total of 23 seals being offered as of May 2018.
 IFSAC re-examines accredited programs every five years.
-An IFSAC site team visited and assessed the commission in 2008, with all of the commission's programs receiving high marks and being approved for another five years.
+An IFSAC site team visited and assessed the commission in 2014, with all of the commission's programs receiving high marks and being approved for another five years.

 In addition to state certification, the commission offers IFSAC seals in the following disciplines: